lct-rug-2022/edos-2023/README.md

 * TASK B - **Category of Sexism**: for posts which are sexist, a four-class classification where systems have to predict one of four categories: (1) threats, (2)  derogation, (3) animosity, (4) prejudiced discussions.
 * TASK C - **Fine-grained Vector of Sexism**: for posts which are sexist, an 11-class classification where systems have to predict one of 11 fine-grained vectors.

-Full task info available via [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/7124).
+Full task description is available via [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/7124).

 ## Requirements